About the Industry

 Manufacturing is about making things.
 But it’s also about dreaming them up, figuring out how to make them stronger and smarter and faster, and then setting them loose in a world hungry for clean energy.

 Solar energy manufacturing is about producing components: panels, racks, inverters.
 Production requires research -- basic science, fundamental and applied engineering.
 Then development -- conceptual design, feasibility analysis, prototype testing.
 And throughout all of this -- quality monitoring, process improvement, innovation.
 Finally: a production line.
-And a better mousetrap.